SudhanshuBlaze/fastapi-sst/Readme.md

 ## Why use Mangum?

-Normally it you can deploy python functions to AWS lambda and and map each function to an endpoint but with the help of Mangum you can deploy a python FastAPI application to AWS Lambda and map all the endpoints to a single lambda function.
+Normally you can deploy python functions to AWS lambda and and map each function to an endpoint but with the help of Mangum you can deploy a python FastAPI application to AWS Lambda and map all the endpoints to a single lambda function.
+Mangum is a Python ASGI adapter for AWS Lambda and API Gateway.
+It allows you to run an ASGI application, such as FastAPI, on AWS Lambda and API Gateway.

 ### Prerequisites